 Since leaving the music-biz executive ranks, Robert Steven Williams has put in his 10,000 hours.
 His first novel, My Year as a Clown, released on the indie imprint Against the Grain Press, received the silver medal for popular fiction from the Independent Publisher Book Awards in 2013.

-Robert was also a finalist in the Raymond Carver Short Story Contest and was awarded the Squaw Valley Writers Community Thayer Scholarship.
-His short fiction has appeared in Carve Magazine, The Orange Coast Review, and the anthology Tall Tales and Short Stories Volume II.
+Robert was a finalist in the Raymond Carver Short Story Contest.
+His short fiction has appeared in Carve Magazine, The Orange Coast Review, and Weston Magazine.

 He was the executive producer of the critically acclaimed BOOM!
 Studios CBGB Comic series.
 He wrote story seven in Book 3.
 In August of 2011, the series was nominated for a Harvey Award for Best Anthology.